-Candidates must complete each required class and the total minimum 62 prescribed credit hours in order to graduate with a M.A. in Counseling Psychology from the School of Graduate Psychology.
+Candidates must complete each required class and the total minimum 62 prescribed credit hours in order to graduate with a M.A. in Counseling Psychology.

 Course Completion

 Each graduating student must complete all required coursework and must meet and maintain all GPA requirements prior to graduation.
 It is the student's responsibility to manage this.
 Since the awarding of a degree certifies that the student has met all requirements, students who have not met these requirements will be reclassified as graduating the following year, provided the requirements are met by that time.